chale1342/netbox-branch-review/docs/QUICKSTART.md

-# NetBox Branch Review — Quick Start (with screenshots)
+# NetBox Branch Review — Example

-This short tour shows the typical flow.

 ## 1) Create a Change Request
 Only Title and Summary are needed; Requested by is optional/auto.